 Here are all the reasons why you should do it and the best methods to do so.

-There are many ways to collect feedback, but if you want to be sure that the information you get is as genuine as possible, you need to reach out to customers directly and interview them.
+There are many ways to collect feedback, but you want to be sure that the information you get is as genuine as possible.
+You need to reach out to customers directly and interview them.

 When you conduct customer interviews, you will get quantitative data that stems from personal experience and helps you understand the feelings behind every customer decision.
 This type of feedback collection allows you to change any false assumptions that you have developed over time.